 Metric.
-In CRAM, a metric is a measurable component of an attribute.
+A metric is a measurable component of an attribute.
 Each metric should be field-based (Fennessy et al. 2004), ecologically meaningful, and have a dose-dependent response to stress that can be distinguished from natural variation across a stressor gradient (Barbour et al. 1995).